deepeshx/sme-bi-course-application/vm-exercises.md

 - Open the Power BI Service and navigate to the `Digital Marketing Trends`  report in the `Monthly Trends` workspace.
 - Identify a visual that displays month-over-month sessions data.
-- Filter the report to show the data only for the last year and for the returning visitor.
+- Filter the report to show the data only for the last year and for the "Returning Visitor".
 - Apply the _Analyze_ feature to identify the reason for the highest increase in the number of sessions for a month.
 - Analyze the trends to understand which days or social media platforms are helping in increasing the traffic on the website and record this result.
 - Click anywhere on the report again to close the analysis pop-up.